katydid/parser/decisions/hint.md

 ```

 Using this `Hint` the user can decide to `Skip` or parse the `Token`.
-Only the `Token` method will parse the actual key or value:
+Only the `Token` method will parse the actual field or value:

 ```
 Token: () -> ((Kind, value) | error)